weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 ### How is this possible?

-With every Weaviate [release](https://github.com/weaviate/weaviate/releases) we also publish a single-executalbe Linux binary ([see assets](https://github.com/weaviate/weaviate/releases)).
+With every Weaviate [release](https://github.com/weaviate/weaviate/releases) we also publish executable Linux binaries ([see assets](https://github.com/weaviate/weaviate/releases)).

 This allows launching the Weaviate database server from the client instantiation call, which makes the "installation" step transparent in the background: